itsbradn/itsbradn/README.md

 I make random projects for fun and showcase them on here.<br />
 My current focus is my website [bradn.dev](https://bradn.dev/) and expanding my knowledge on web development, I've been focusing on VueJS and ExpressJS.

-If you would like to join my discord server for support or just to chat feel free: [Join Here](https://discord.gg/sbEmjfsbVU).
 ___

 #### What I'm currently working on: